 9. Jill Zakon (She/Her) - Licensed Clinical Social Worker and Trauma-Informed Therapist

-10. Joshua Friedberg (He/Him) - Writing Consultant, Author, and Speaker
+10. Josh Friedberg (He/Him) - Writing Consultant, Author, and Speaker

 11. Lauren Schrero (She/Her) - Attorney and Community Engagement Manager, Equip for Equality